 The prophet Elijah was the “miracle man.”
 When he prayed for the rain to stop, it did – for 3.5 years.
 When he prayed for a single mom’s dead son, the boy was brought back to life.
-And when Elijah prayed for God to rain down fire from heaven in a battle against the false prophets to the idol Baal, God answered.
+And when Elijah prayed for God to send down fire from heaven in a battle against the false prophets of the idol Baal, God answered.
 Elijah had first-hand experience of God’s power, so why was he afraid and depressed?

-When Elijah defeated all the prophets of Baal by praying for God to rain down from Heaven and burn up their man made alter, Queen Jezebel was not happy.
+When Elijah defeated all the prophets of Baal by praying for God to rain down fire from Heaven and burn up their man made alter, Queen Jezebel was not happy.
 As a powerful advocate of the false god, Baal, she threatened Elijah by issuing a death warrant for him.
-Now remember, this man had been fearless in confronting the evil king (her husband) and hundreds Baal’s prophets.
+Now remember, this man had been fearless in confronting the evil king (her husband) and hundreds of Baal’s prophets.
 Yet at Jezebel’s threat, Elijah became so overwhelmed by fear and depression that this great man of faith wanted to die.
 After such courageous faith, how could this be?

 Elijah had experienced an incredible spiritual high.
 He saw the supernatural power of God and witnessed the people turn back towards God.
 Yet, Elijah was emotionally, spiritually, and physically spent.
 When it comes to emotions, what goes up, must come down.
 Spiritual and emotional highs are often followed by “the blues” and depression.